nicogra98/Digit_Recognition/README.md

 ### Dependecies

-'''tensorflow, keras, numpy, matplotlib and PIL''' for the development of the neuronal network
+'tensorflow, keras, numpy, matplotlib and PIL' for the development of the neuronal network
 '''_tkinter, PIL, numpy and keras_ for the GUI'''

 ### Contents